 RECOMMENDED: 5 Majestic Mexican Dogs

-Chihuahuas Have Potential to be Good Swimmers
+2 Reasons Why Chihuahuas Can be Good Swimmers

 It’s obvious that the Chihuahua wasn’t built for swimming, like with the Poodle or Golden Retriever.
 But even so, they weren’t built to “sink” either, like the Bulldog or Pug.
 This breed is somewhere in between, which means there’s potential.

 It’s impossible to say all Chihuahuas are naturally good at swimming.
 After all, they were originally bred to be lap dogs (and still are!).
 But there are plenty of these dogs that do well in water.